 Feed in your recipes in the POS software to assess the usage of raw materials with respect to sales.
 This leads to a lower pilferage in the restaurant.
 For bigger chains, it helps to guarantee the taste of the dishes as the recipes will be same across the outlets.

 You can also get an estimate of how much preparing a dish would cost you by the help of recipe costing feature.
-You just have to feed in the recipe along with the portion of each ingredient, and the restaurant inventory management system gives you the food cost for that dish.
+You just have to feed in the recipe along with the portion of each ingredient, and the restaurant inventory management software gives you the food cost for that dish.
 This further helps you decide the selling price of that product.
 Ideally, the food cost should be 30% of the menu price or selling price.
 Read pro tips to control restaurant food costs here.

 4. Central Kitchen Management